 Median Home Price: $289,782

 Arleta has a median housing value at 38 percent lower than Los Angeles, and a cost of living at 13 percent lower.
 It gets high marks for local amenities, weather, housing market and an income eight percent higher than Los Angeles.
 Arleta has an average summer temperature of 84 degrees, perfect for roaming around outside.
 Arleta appeals to residents who love the outdoors for its close proximity to a number of nature areas, including Kagel Canyon, Deukmejian Wilderness Park, Wildwood Canyon Park and many others.
 The neighborhood has plenty of options for public transit, schools, groceries, restaurants and shopping.
 It is served by the Pacoima Branch Library.
 The I-5 and 405 are immediately accessible in Arleta and take you south into the Burbank area, or north into Santa Clarita.
 Nearby to Burbank is Universal City with all its popular attractions, as well as Walt Disney Studios and the expansive Griffith Park.
 Just a bit more south will take you into Glendale and downtown Los Angeles.
 Arleta has a Livability Score of 71.
-Learn more about Arleta housing.
+Search Arleta homes for sale.

 - 5. South Los Angeles